qvieth/myarchive/thinking.md

 ---

+- point system : to eliminate 2 polar(true,false|have,don't have) : 10
+- to learn anything : PRACTICE
+- IF YOU DEFINE THE PROBLEM CORRECTLY, YOU ALMOST HAVE THE SOLUTION
+- sometimes, just reformulating the problem leads to better solution
 - Day by day we discover algorithms for specifics **primitive problems** and this will go on until there will no more primitive problems to solve,
      - proven the fact that **complex problems** are solved by properly combining resolutions to more simpler problems.
 - don't worry about remembering these code